One of the most traumatic and upsetting skin conditions that we commonly see in dogs is the Superficial Pyoderma or Hot Spot.

 A hot spot always comes secondary to another cause.
-These can include fleabites, skin allergies, moist skin folds, small scratches or grooming cuts, and anything else that compromises intact and healthy skin.
-Once infection is established (usually Staphylococcus bacteria), the hair coat helps to trap ooze, keeping the skin moist and allowing crusts to form from dried pus.
+These can include skin allergies, moist skin folds, small scratches, fleabites, or grooming cuts, and anything else that damages intact and healthy skin.
+Once an infection is established (usually Staphylococcus bacteria), the hair coat helps to trap pus, keeping the skin moist and allowing crusts to form from dried pus.

 Microscopically your vet will see numerous inflammatory cells called neutrophils.
 These are the main ingredients of pus.
 (The purple blobby cells below).
 Bacteria are often also seen.